damalis/full-stack-nginx-prestashop-for-everyone-with-docker-compose/README.md

 #### Admin screen

-Replace 'admin' in this block with the name of your admin directory in the ```./webserver/templates/nginx.conf.template```.
+Replace 'admin-dev' in this block with the name of your admin directory in the ```./webserver/templates/nginx.conf.template```.

 ```https://example.com/admin```, ```Email address: ${LETSENCRYPT_EMAIL} and Password: ${PMA_HTPASSWD_PASSWORD}``` in the .env file.